MegaManSec/JoshuaHu/_posts/2023-09-17-fuzzing-multiple-servers-parallel-aflplusplus-nfs.md

 Now we set up the fuzzing on each server.
 In this case, we start on _fuzz_.

 When fuzzing, we are outputting the _local_ crashes to _/mnt/fuzz/_ and treat all of the remote NFS' as "foreign fuzzers": read-only.
-Locally, all fuzzers (using the _-M_ and _-S_ flags) share results, so we only need to specify the main queue for each foreign fuzzer:
+Locally, all fuzzers (using the _-M_ and _-S_ flags) already share results, so we only need to specify the main queue for each foreign fuzzer:
 The flags are as followed:
 ```bash
 afl-fuzz -i corpus/ -M fuzz_1 -o /mnt/fuzz/ -F /mnt/buzz/buzz_1/queue/ -F /mnt/ping/ping_1/queue/ -F /mnt/pong/pong_1/queue/ ./fuzzed-program